Evaluate and Implement Road Reconfigurations

 Roadway reconfigurations can improve safety, calm traffic, and provide better mobility and access for all road users.
 A reconfiguration can take multiple forms.
 It can involve converting a four-lane undivided roadway into a three-lane roadway (i.e., road diet) that has two through lanes and a center two-way left-turn lane (TWLTL).
 Extra roadway width may be used to separate roadway users in space with bicycle lanes or other facilities for vulnerable users.
 This type of conversion can reduce crashes by 19% – 47%.

 Another type of reconfiguration involves keeping the number of travel lanes unchanged while redistributing the widths of roadway cross-sectional elements.
-Lanes may be narrowed, opening up room for wider shoulders, a centerline buffer, a median, or bicycle facilities.
+Lanes may be narrowed, providing room for wider shoulders, a centerline buffer, a median, or bicycle facilities.
 Using pavement markings to indicate lateral shifts or chicanes may reduce speeds where a roadway transitions from a high-speed to low-speed context.

 Implementation Categories